Liverpools Title Challenge In Tatters After Crystal Palace Defeat - UrduPoint

 Liverpool's Title Challenge In Tatters After Crystal Palace Defeat

-Liverpool, (APP - UrduPoint / Pakistan Point News - 14th Apr, 2024) Liverpool's Premier League title challenge suffered a potentially fatal blow as Crystal Palace won 1-0 at Anfield on Sunday.
+Liverpool, (APP - UrduPoint / Pakistan Point News - 14th Apr, 2024) Jurgen Klopp said Liverpool must react quickly to have any chance of winning the Premier League title after a damaging 1-0 loss to Crystal Palace at Anfield on Sunday.

 A first home league defeat in 29 games for the Reds leaves Jurgen Klopp's men two points behind Manchester City and level with Arsenal, who can go top with victory over Aston Villa later on Sunday.